haesleinhuepf/napari-oclrfc/README.md

 ## Usage

 Open an image in napari and add a labels layer.
 Annotate foreground and background with two different label identifiers.
+You can also add a third, e.g. a membrane-like region in between to improve segmentation quality.
 ![img.png](https://github.com/haesleinhuepf/napari-oclrfc/raw/master/images/img.png)

 Click the menu `Plugins > OpenCL Random Forest Classifiers > Train pixel classifier`.